 We believe that a liberal arts education develops habits of mind necessary for global citizenship and lifelong learning.
-Our student-centered liberal arts curriculum fosters critical inquiry, aesthetic appreciation, quantitative reasoning, effective communication, and an understanding of different historical and cultural perspectives.
-The liberal arts curriculum provides an interdisciplinary foundation for learning and empowers students for success in their professional, civic, and personal lives.
+Our student-centered liberal arts core curriculum provides an interdisciplinary foundation for learning and empowers students for success in their professional, personal, and civic lives.

 Students will participate in activities of personal and public concern that are meaningful to the student and socially beneficial to the community.
 In the process, they will develop the combination of knowledge, skills, values, and motivation to make and reflect on that difference.